 Upon retiring from playing, Beardsley moved back to England from Australia to take a coaching role at former club Newcastle United, staying there until 2006 when Glenn Roeder was appointed as manager.

-In 2009 Beardsley made a return to football coaching in a new role of academy coach before moving up to reserve team manager a year later.
+In 2009 he made a return to football coaching as an academy coach at Newcastle before moving up to reserve team manager a year later.

-He also managed the club’s under 21s and under 23’s side but in January 2018, Beardsley took a period of leave after allegations of racism and bullying emerged from a number of players.
+As part of his role he also managed the club’s under-21s and under-23’s sides but in January 2018, he took a period of leave after allegations of racism and bullying emerged from a number of players.

-Although Beardsley categorically denied all of the allegations he left the club in March 2019.
+Although he categorically denied all of the allegations he left the club in March 2019.